xiangzhou/xiangzhou.github.io/_pages/resources.md

 ---

+## SRT-Server: Spatially Resolved Transcriptomics Data Analysis

+* The current server is accessible <a href="https://spatialtranscriptomicsanalysis.com">here</a>.

+* Citation: Sheng Yang, and Xiang Zhou (2023).
+SRT-Server: Powering the analysis and visualization of spatially resolved transcriptomics data.

+## PGS-Server: Constructing Polygenic Scores for Genome-wide Association Studies

+* The current server is accessible <a href="https://pgs-server.com">here</a>.

+* Citation: Sheng Yang, and Xiang Zhou (2022).
+PGS-server: accuracy, robustness and transferability of polygenic score methods for biobank scale studies.

 ## eQTL mapping results on 1,032 African Americans and 801 European Americans in GENOA

 Downlaod: cis-eQTL mapping summary statistics for <a href="AA_summary_statistics.txt.gz">African American</a> and <a href="EA_summary_statistics.txt.gz">European American</a>